 Dance!
 You can dance around a maypole if you wish, but simply moving your body to the rhythm will suffice.
 Dancing is a Beltane ritual that has persisted for thousands of years.
 Let the drums take you away…

-Below are a few traditional recipes to celebrate Beltane.
+Below are a few simple recipes to celebrate Beltane.

 BELTANE BANNOCKS (SCOTTISH OATCAKES)

 1 1/2 c oatmeal

 1/4 tsp baking soda

 1 tbsp butter (meat fat or bacon grease can be substituted if you want to stay truer to ancient tradition)